duprefm/vagrant-CheckMK-platform-tutorial-centos7/README.md

 cmk -D
 ```

-Let's directly query `localhost`'s agent:
+Let's directly query `centralsite`'s agent:

 ```
-cmk -d localhost
+cmk -d centralsite
 ```

-It is also possible to run an inventory check on `localhost`
+It is also possible to run an inventory check on `centralsite`
 The inventory check will query the agent for any newly discovered checks that may want to be inventorized.

 ```
-cmk -I localhost
+cmk -I centralsite
 ```

 # Writing an own agent plugin